Skip to navigation Skip to content

 • NMOSD usually affects only the optic nerve and spinal cord although there may be lesions in specific areas of the brain (such as the brainstem).
 MS typically affects multiple areas of the brain as well as the spinal cord and optic nerve.

-• Due to the effects on the brain, people with MS experience cognitive changes over time, such as changes in memory, reasoning and problem solving.
-Cognitive changes are not typically a symptom of NMOSD.
+• Cognitive changes are not typically a symptom of NMOSD.
+Due to the effects on the brain, people with MS experience cognitive changes over time, such as changes in memory, reasoning and problem-solving.

 • Disability from NMOSD results from relapses and is rarely progressive.
 MS can start off as or develop into a progressive disease.